 The student will choose one project for his/her PhD research.
 This PhD project will have to be carried out in one of the three labs in which the student rotated in his/her first year.

-- As a past example, the list of PhD projects that were offered for 2013 can be viewed here.
+- As a past example, the list of PhD projects that have been offered for 2016 can be viewed here.
 (The list of projects will differ for 2017).